Half Iron cycle route extended to 56 miles for 2020

 There are 3 unavoidable right turns within the first 4 miles, however the roads are fairly quite and visibility is good at all the locations, however remember marshals cannot control traffic and it is your responsibility to negotiate all of the course safely.

 The route will be signed and all key points will be marshalled, however it is the competitor’s responsibility to know the route, so at least check it out on a reasonable map, better still drive it or ride it prior to the race.
 It is a long hard ride, you will need food with you and I would suggest 2 drinks bottles which you should make sure you consume before arriving at T2.

 The run is a mix of road, path and fell.
-Footwear is your choice, I strongly recommend fell shoes, light racing flats are not suitable.
-There will be an Aid Station on the long course which you will pass at about 5 miles and 9.5 miles.
-This will be situated where the two loops of the route come together near to the rear of the Howtown Hotel.
+Footwear is your choice, I strongly recommend fell shoes that have some cushioning for the road section, light racing flats are probably not suitable.
+There will be an Aid Station on the long course which you will pass at 9.5k and 14k.
+This will be situated where the run leaves the fell path at Martindale Church.
 Water and food will be available at the Aid Station.
 If you wish we will take a drinks bottle for you to the run Aid Station for you.
 Please ensure that your race number is displayed on the bottle and place in correct basket outside the registration marquee on Sunday morning.